+Drug Medical Necessity Brukinsa (zanubrutinib) Brukinsa (zanubrutinib) may be considered medically necessary when ALL the following criteria are met: The individual is aged 18 years or older

+Drug Medical Necessity Meets ONE of the following: Diagnosed with mantle cell lymphoma (MCL) AND has received at least one prior therapy Diagnosed with Waldenström's macroglobulinemia (WM) Diagnosed with relapsed or refractory marginal zone lymphoma (MZL) AND has received at least one anti-CD20-based regimen (e.g., rituximab) Diagnosed with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) Diagnosed with relapsed or refractory follicular lymphoma AND Brukinsa (zanubrutinib) will be used in combination with obinutuzumab after two or more lines of systemic therapy Calquence (acalabrutinib) Calquence (acalabrutinib) may be considered medically necessary when ALL the following criteria are met: The individual is aged 18 years or older AND Meets ONE of the following: Bruton's tyrosine kinase (BTK) inhibitor-naïve adult individuals with relapsed or refractory mantle cell lymphoma (MCL) AND Tried one prior chemotherapy regimen (rituximab alone or rituximab containing regimen, CHOP-based, cytarabine, bendamustine + rituximab, Hyper-CVAD), or stem-cell transplant OR Previously untreated MCL in individuals who are ineligible for autologous hematopoietic stem cell transplantation (HSCT) and Calquence (acalabrutinib) is being used in combination with bendamustine and rituximab OR Chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) with or without 17p deletion Imbruvica (ibrutinib) Imbruvica (ibrutinib) may be considered medically necessary when ALL the following criteria are met:

+Drug Medical Necessity The individual is aged 18 years or older AND Meets ONE of the following: Diagnosed with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) with or without 17p deletion Diagnosed with Waldenstrom macroglobulinemia Imbruvica (ibrutinib) may be considered medically necessary for the treatment of chronic graft versus host disease (cGVHD) when all the following criteria are met: • The individual is aged 1 year or older AND • Has had failure of one or more lines of systemic therapy Jaypirca (pirtobrutinib) Jaypirca (pirtobrutinib) may be considered medically necessary for the treatment of mantle cell lymphoma when all the following criteria are met: • The individual is aged 18 years or older AND • Has been diagnosed with relapsed or refractory mantle cell lymphoma (MCL) after ≥ 2 lines of systemic therapy AND • Has been previously treated with a Bruton's tyrosine kinase (BTK) inhibitor (e.g., acalabrutinib, ibrutinib, zanubrutinib) Jaypirca (pirtobrutinib) may be considered medically necessary for the treatment of chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) when all the following criteria are met: • The individual is aged 18 years or older AND • Has received ≥ 2 prior lines of therapy AND • Has been previously treated with a Bruton's tyrosine kinase (BTK) inhibitor (e.g., ibrutinib or acalabrutinib) AND

 Drug Medical Necessity

-Brukinsa (zanubrutinib) Brukinsa (zanubrutinib) may be considered medically

-necessary when ALL the following are met:

-The individual is 18 years of age or older

-Drug Medical Necessity The individual meets ONE of the following: Diagnosed with mantle cell lymphoma (MCL) AND has received at least one prior therapy Diagnosed with Waldenström's macroglobulinemia (WM) Diagnosed with relapsed or refractory marginal zone lymphoma (MZL) AND has received at least one anti-CD20-based regimen (e.g., rituximab) Diagnosed with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) Diagnosed with relapsed or refractory follicular lymphoma AND Brukinsa (zanubrutinib) will be used in combination with obinutuzumab after two or more lines of systemic therapy Calquence (acalabrutinib) Calquence (acalabrutinib) may be considered medically necessary when ALL the following are met: The individual is 18 years of age or older AND The individual meets ONE of the following: Bruton's tyrosine kinase (BTK) inhibitor-naïve adult individuals with relapsed or refractory mantle cell lymphoma AND Tried one prior chemotherapy regimen (rituximab alone or rituximab containing regimen, CHOP-based, cytarabine, bendamustine + rituximab, Hyper-CVAD), or stem-cell transplant OR Chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) with or without 17p deletion Imbruvica (ibrutinib) Imbruvica (ibrutinib) may be considered medically necessary when ALL the following are met: • The individual is 18 years of age or older AND • The individual meets ONE of the following: • Diagnosed with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) with or without 17p deletion

-Drug Medical Necessity Diagnosed with Waldenstrom macroglobulinemia Imbruvica (ibrutinib) may be considered medically necessary for the treatment of chronic graft versus host disease (cGVHD) after failure of one or more lines of systemic therapy when the individual is 1 year of age or older Jaypirca (pirtobrutinib) Jaypirca (pirtobrutinib) may be considered medically necessary for the treatment of mantle cell lymphoma when all the following criteria are met: The individual is 18 years of age or older AND The individual has been diagnosed with relapsed or refractory mantle cell lymphoma (MCL) after ≥ 2 lines of systemic therapy AND The individual has been previously treated with a Bruton's tyrosine kinase (BTK) inhibitor (e.g., acalabrutinib, ibrutinib, zanubrutinib) Jaypirca (pirtobrutinib) may be considered medically necessary for the treatment of chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) when all the following criteria are met: The individual is 18 years of age or older AND The individual has received ≥ 2 prior lines of therapy AND The individual has been previously treated with a Bruton's tyrosine kinase (BTK) inhibitor (e.g., ibrutinib or acalabrutinib) AND The individual has been previously treated with a B-cell lymphoma 2 (BCL-2) inhibitor (e.g., venetoclax)

-Drug Investigational
+Has been previously treated with a B-cell lymphoma 2 (BCL-2)

+inhibitor (e.g., venetoclax)

-As listed All other uses of the medications listed in this policy are
+Drug Investigational As listed All other uses of the medications listed in this policy are considered investigational.
+The medications listed in this policy are subject to the product's US Food and Drug Administration (FDA) dosage and administration prescribing information.

-considered investigational.